chrxh/alien/README.md

 ### Artificial Life extensions
 - Programmable particle actions for simulating digital organisms and studying evolution
 - Information and energy transportation layer between connected particles
-- Built-in graph editor and scripting environment for designing customized machines and worlds
+- Allow spatiotemporally varying simulation parameters

 <img src="img/alife engine.gif" width=100%>

-The simulation code is written entirely in CUDA and highly optimized for large-scale real-time simulations of millions of bodies and particles.
-The development is driven by the desire to better understand the conditions for (pre-)biotic evolution and the growing complexity of biological systems.
+### Extensive editing capabilities
+- Built-in graph editor
+- Mass-operations and scaling functions
+- Programming environment for designing customized machines and worlds

 ## But for what is this useful?
 - A first attempt to answer: Feed your curiosity by watching evolution at work!
 As soon as self-replicating machines come into play and mutations are turned on, the simulation itself does everything.